Condon

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Condon has 20 active public transport stops operating within its boundaries, all of which are bus stops.
-These stops are serviced by two different routes that together provide 363 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located 301 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Cars remain the dominant mode of transportation, used by 94% of residents.
-On average, there are 1.3 vehicles per dwelling in Condon, which is below the regional average.
+Condon has 20 active public transport stops operating, all of which are bus stops.
+These stops are serviced by two routes that collectively provide 363 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 301 meters from the nearest stop.
+Most residents commute outward due to Condon's primarily residential nature.
+Car remains the dominant mode of transport at 94%.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.

-According to the 2021 Census, only 3.7% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 51 trips per day across all routes, translating to approximately 18 weekly trips per individual stop.
+According to the 2021 Census, only 3.7% of residents work from home, potentially reflecting COVID-19 conditions.
+Service frequency averages 51 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport